Best Places to Visit in Saudi Arabia

 Some of the most striking historical landmarks in the area are the tombs of Al-Khuraymat and Al-Mahjar, featuring intricately carved facades and awe-inspiring Nabatean architecture.

-While exploring this area, try Jalamah, a traditional and flavorful lamb stew that has been enjoyed by the locals for centuries.
-This hearty dish provides a taste of the region's culinary heritage.
+While exploring this area, try Jalamah, a traditional and flavorful lamb stew that the locals have enjoyed for centuries.
+This hearty dish provides a taste of the region’s culinary heritage.

 Witness the phenomenal sight of Qasr Al-Bint during the biannual equinox.
 The light and shadow patterns created by the sun illuminating the archaeological site make for an enchanting experience that showcases the site’s ancient astronomical prowess.